Let Dimzon: College

 In 1998, when she was a sophomore at Far Eastern University (FEU), she joined the FEU Lady Tamaraw Booters of the University Athletic Association of the Philippines (UAAP).
 In the UAAP Season 63 (2000–01) finals series, FEU defeated the De La Salle Lady Booters who were favorites to win after sweeping the elimination round.
 Salvador was awarded the most valuable player (MVP) award for her performance.
 In the following season, she contributed to FEU's title defense, where they again faced De La Salle in the final.
 In 2002, she dropped out from FEU after failing a math course.
 She then decided to go into coaching.
 Nine years later, in 2011, she decided to return to college and earned her financial management degree in 2013.

 International

-Dimzon was part of the Philippines women's national football team and played as early as 1999.
+Dimzon was part of the Philippines women's national football team and played as early as 1990s when the team was still coached by Orlando Plagata.
 She took part in the 2003 AFC Women's Championship.
 She was part of the squad that played 4 times at the Southeast Asian Games in 2001, 2003, 2005, and 2007.
 She was part of the national team until 2008.

 Dimzon was also part of the Irok Women's futsal team under head coach Emmanuel Batungbacal.
 In 2017, she attended a coaching seminar dedicated for women coaches in China.